zimeon/bc-playpen/2025-05-07_LC_Descriptions/README.md

 # What does the `.cbd` in the URL mean?

 This is not a Concise Bounded Description (CBD) for an entity as defined by <https://www.w3.org/submissions/CBD/>.
-For example, the `bf:Instance` description in <> includes:
+For example, the `bf:Instance` description of `http://id.loc.gov/resources/instances/1006621` in <https://id.loc.gov/resources/instances/1006621.cbd.json> includes:

 ```
 <http://id.loc.gov/resources/instances/1006621> a bf:Instance ;